Amazon’s Brand Analytics Now Offers a Power Trio

 For those enrolled in the Brand Registry program, you’ll likely already be familiar with Brand Analytics.
 It’s a free analytics reports located within Seller Central and has been set up to provide brand owners with helpful data they can use to be more competitive.
 It provides a feature, Amazon Search Tools, which gives sellers a list of the top one million searched keywords across Amazon as a whole.
 The list also provides the top three clicked ASINs for each of those keywords.

-That feature is now being joined by two brand-new ones, Item Comparison and Demographics, each of which give sellers some wildly insightful data on the market and potential customers that we wouldn’t have expected Amazon to share.
+That feature is now being joined by two brand-new ones, Item Comparison and Customer Demographics, each of which give sellers some wildly insightful data on the market and potential customers that we wouldn’t have expected Amazon to share.
 All of this can serve as a foundation for boosting sales and rank, and potentially help you grow your audience outside of Amazon as well.
 Let’s examine how you can take advantage of what each new feature has to offer.

 Note: If you’re part of Brand Registry but don’t have a Brand Analytics account, you can create a ticket with Seller Support requesting access.
 Anecdotally, this has worked for a few sellers but may not work for all.